CedricBell/test-foodles/README.md

 # Useful Information

-The code has be written through Visual Studio Code and the test class can be run as a Junit test with the java plugins.
+The code has been written in Java through Visual Studio Code IDE and the test class can be run as a Junit test with the appropriate java plugins.